America and the world sees a rubber shortage. A new plan to grow it in America, sustainably.

 If a tree falls in the forest, does anyone hear?
 Does your artificial intelligence-driven software even ponder this philosophical paradox?
 With so much of our world out of whack these days, I mean, you know … you are reading the news.
 The ice caps are melting.
 The North Pole is warmer than Bucharest, and famines in […]

 Urban farming and gardening is as old as civilization itself.
-The ancient hanging gardens of Babylon helped inspire the water farming known as hydroponics (see how it’s evolved into artificial intelligence with this robot Eddy!).
-Historic major cities, such as the Byzantine city of Constantinople, which later became Istanbul, were planting urban gardens to help feed inhabitants during […]
+The ancient hanging gardens of Babylon helped inspire the water farming known as hydroponics (see how it’s evolved into artificial intelligence).
+Historic major cities, such as the Byzantine city of Constantinople, which later became Istanbul, were planting urban gardens to help feed inhabitants during times of famine and […]

 Are grandma’s heirloom tomatoes Genetically Modified Organisms (GMO)?
 What about Lebanese cucumbers or the maize that Native Americans transformed from a meager ankle-high grass into long-eared mazes of golden corn?
 What is so scary about GMO?